-Appendix 2-
+Appendix 2 -

-Equality Objectives 2019 - 2023
+Equality Objectives 2024 - 2028

 Objective Target Group Action Timescale Monitoring and evidence To publish and promote the equality plan and action plan to all stakeholders All All stakeholders will be able to access the equality policy and objectives on the website.
 All stakeholders have the opportunity to assess the impact of the planned actions and influence future target setting in relation to this.
-By January 2020 To improve the achievement of children from low income and disadvantaged families Pupil Premium children Track children carefully Plan effective quality first teaching Introduce pre learning tasks and specific interventions Enrich curriculum through visits/visitors and experiences School to provide at least two free sports clubs per term to ensure all have the opportunity to participate Breakfast club available for PP pupils to ensure they have a positive start to the day and a balanced breakfast if required.
-Ongoing PPM Tracking of data To improve the achievement of children with SEN SEN children Track children carefully Plan effective quality first teaching Staff training into effective teaching of SEN children Provide interventions/resources Ensure opportunities for ongoing CPD for staff to support pupils with specific SEN Ongoing PPM Tracking of data To improve the provision for children for whom English is an additional language EAL children Identify barriers to learning Look at best practice in other schools Utilise expertise of EMTAS staff to support children along with in-school support (JB) Provide resources and appropriate support Improve resources for these pupils - including access to more bilingual books in the school library October 2019 onwards PPM Inclusion meetings Annual reviews To track gender related attainment in the school and take actions when differences are identified.
-Boys and girls 2019 data indicated that girls achieved lower than boys in all areas across the school Pupil voice interviews with girls to be conducted in relation to learning and what can be done to support them further From September 2019 Tracking of data

-Identify barriers to learning and put measures in place to address these.
-Plan specific interventions if needed - e.g. focus Y6 girls maths group Ensure curriculum engages girls and meets their needs - review the balance of male and females in the curriculum (Famous scientists/ figures in history/ artists etc) To promote understanding of and respect for differences All children Anti-Bullying week and associated activities Use of friendship benches Assembly themes to promote respect Develop PSHE curriculum using new resources along with WSCC new scheme - ensure pupils are taught to accept people from groups including gender, race, disability, religion, LGBTQ+ School reports all racist incidents through the WSCC reporting system January 2020 onwards Pupil voice Observation Planning Behaviour monitoring Racial incident log/reports to governors Ensure the building is equipped and accessible for all pupils Children with disabilities or conditions currently in school & future pupils Continue to use advice from outside agencies to improve facilities for pupils with a disability. - Hearing impairments - Sight impairments - health issues Whilst we do not currently have any wheelchair users any planned building work should consider accessibility needs of potential future pupils.
-Ongoing To ensure that displays in classrooms and corridors promote diversity in terms of race/gender/disability All Undertake a review of the learning environment and put resources in place to address and imbalances identified March 2019 Lessons provide opportunities for all pupils to achieve, All staff in school Lessons are differentiated and include work to be completed by individuals, pairs, small groups and the whole class as appropriate and are supported by HLTAs/TAs September 2019 onwards Observations planning Classrooms are optimally organised for pupils with disabilities.
-Class teachers Staff consider the best arrangement of furniture to improve accessibility and to accommodate necessary equipment Font size, visible markers and visual timetables used Extra time offered to children that need it due to disability Computer programs on offer as support September 2019 onwards Classroom visits
+By January 2025 To improve the achievement of children from low income and disadvantaged families Pupil Premium children Track children carefully Plan effective quality first teaching Introduce pre learning tasks and specific interventions Enrich curriculum through visits/visitors and experiences School to provide at least two free sports clubs per term to ensure all have the opportunity to participate Breakfast club available for PP pupils to ensure they have a positive start to the day and a balanced breakfast if required.
+Ongoing PPM Tracking of data Reporting to Governors To improve the achievement of children with SEN SEN children Track children carefully Plan effective quality first teaching Staff training into effective teaching of SEN children Provide interventions/resources Ensure opportunities for ongoing CPD for staff to support pupils with specific SEN Ongoing PPM Tracking of data To improve the provision for children for whom English is an additional language EAL children Identify barriers to learning Look at best practice in other schools Utilise expertise of EMTAS staff to support children along with in-school support Provide resources and appropriate support Improve resources for these pupils - including access to more bilingual books in the school library September 2024 onwards PPM Inclusion meetings Annual reviews To promote understanding of and respect for differences All children Anti-Bullying week and associated activities Use of friendship benches Assembly themes to promote respect Develop E4S curriculum using new resources along with WSCC new June 2024 onwards Pupil voice Observation Planning Behaviour scheme - ensure pupils are taught to accept people from groups including gender, race, disability, religion, LGBTQ+ School reports all racist incidents through the WSCC reporting system monitoring Racial incident log/reports to governors Ensure the building is equipped and accessible for all pupils Children with disabilities or conditions currently in school & future pupils Continue to use advice from outside agencies to improve facilities for pupils with a disability. - Hearing impairments - Sight impairments - health issues Whilst we do not currently have any wheelchair users any planned building work should consider accessibility needs of potential future pupils.
+Ongoing To ensure that displays in classrooms and corridors promote diversity in terms of race/ gender/ disability All Undertake a review of the learning environment and put resources in place to address and imbalances identified June 2024 Lessons provide opportunities for all pupils to achieve, All staff in school Lessons are differentiated and include work to be completed by individuals, pairs, small groups and the whole class as appropriate and are supported by HLTAs/TAs September 2024 onwards Observations planning Classrooms are optimally organised for pupils with disabilities.
+Class teachers Staff consider the best arrangement of furniture to improve accessibility and to accommodate necessary equipment Font size, visible markers and visual timetables used Extra time offered to children that need it due to disability Computer programs on offer as support Ongoing due to variety of needs in school Classroom visits